hansenlab/ForLabMembers/GettingStarted.md

 ## Accounts

+Some of these things requires other people (us) to take action, but usually you need to send us appropriate username(s).

 1. Get access to the cluster resources we use, currently JHPCE.
 This requires scheduling an orientation (which can be attended remotely) to get a username, and introduction to the resource.
 2. Get appropriate permissions on the cluster resources; you may have to be added to the right permission groups.
 3. Get a username on [GitHub](http://www.github.com) and make sure that you're added as a member of the hansenlab organization (this requires that you tell us your GitHub username).